Q: What do the car seat group categories mean?

 Q: Can I use my car seat on an airplane?

-A: All Joie infant car seats are certified for aircraft use.
+A: The Joie Juva, Gemm and i-Gemm infant carriers are certified for aircraft use.
 If you own one of these seats, then yes!
 Your car seat can tagalong to make travelling with baby simpler.

 Q: I’ve been in an accident – can I still use my car seat?